2020 Employment Projections - for the five years to November 2025

 Please note that due to the unprecedented changes in labour market indicators as a result of COVID-19, the ABS ceased the publication of trend estimates in March 2020, which have in the past been a key component for the employment projections.
 Seasonally adjusted data, which are more volatile, have been used instead.

-This ongoing uncertainty and volatility in the labour market and the cessation of the ABS trend series introduce more uncertainty to the employment projections than existed in previous years.
+This ongoing uncertainty and volatility in the labour market and the cessation of the ABS trend series introduces more uncertainty to the employment projections than existed in previous years.

 2020 Industry Employment Outlook (Word) (1.1MB)